How to Avoid Spam Filters When Sending Emails

 Remember that you can’t solve deliverability issues by moving to a new IP address.
 It can be a short-term measure, but in perspective, you need to make the appropriate changes to your list acquisition and email program.
 Otherwise, the issues will repeat on the new IP address.

 A domain name is a registered name on the Internet.
 The domain reputation is as important as the sender IP reputation.

 When talking about the sending domain, it is important to emphasize two things: domain authentication and domain reputation.

 Authentication is the technology that allows the receiving server to confirm the sender’s identity.
 If the sender’s identity cannot be authenticated, mailbox providers can filter the message as spam, reject it, or submit to additional filters.

 For legitimate senders, authentication is mandatory; it is essential to securing your brand and building a good reputation.

 There are the three primary methods of authentication:

 - SPF (Sender Policy Framework): validates that a message is sent from an IP address that was authorized to send messages on the behalf of the indicated sending domain.

 - DKIM (DomainKeys Identified Mail): authenticates an email using public-key encryption.
 It signs a message in a way that is difficult to forge, proving that the message is sent from the indicated sending domain.

 - DMARC (Domain-based Message Authentication, Reporting, and Conformance): ensures that an email is properly authenticated against established DKIM and SPF standards and that any fraudulent activity that may be coming from legitimate domains is blocked.

-Domain authentication helps build your domain reputation, protects your domain against phishing and spoofing, and increases the chances of your emails to be delivered to the Inbox.
+Domain authentication helps build your domain reputation, protects your domain against email spoofing and phishing, and increases the chances of your emails to be delivered to the Inbox.

 For more information, check this ultimate guide about email authentication.